StockRake.com is sale at @SideProjectors

 Q2.
 Do reinvested dividends cost anything?

-Usually no—most DRIPs are free of brokerage fees.
+Usually no—most DRIPs are free.

 Q3.
 Are reinvested dividends taxable?